 The phonics check is carried out in a child's first year of school, with a check at 20 weeks and again at 40 weeks after starting school.
+These periods refer to term time, so holidays are not included.

 The first check at 20 weeks provides teachers with an early indication of how children are progressing with their phonics learning.
 It helps teachers to identify where children need support to accelerate learning.
-Starting intensive support early is more effective and efficient than starting later.1
+Starting intensive support early is more effective and efficient than starting later.